Explore our MS in Industrial and Organizational Psychology Evidence Based Coaching specialization

 By pursuing this specialization, you’ll have the opportunity to complete the required training and accrue the requisite hours to prepare to sit for the Board Certified Coach (BCC) examination as part of the process to become certified as a Board Certified Coach.
 This credential is a mark of distinction for credential holders and a source of credibility for potential clients.1

 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate, call an Enrollment Specialist at 1-866-492-5336.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 1-866-492-5336.

 The 11-week courses must be taken in the prescribed sequence below.